leriley/MarkdownPages/tools.md

 - [You will need Skn2Obj](https://www.kelahn.com/SKN2OBJ.htm) for creating the .SKN mesh files that *The Sims* uses
   -   If the program does not run, there are instructions at the bottom of the download page to remedy this
 - [Milkshape 3D](http://www.milkshape3d.com/ms3d/download.html)
   - This is a **paid program** and bad people have put registration information avilable publicly online.
-It would be morally wrong to use this information to register your copy.
-Do not do this.
+It would be morally wrong and unethical to use this information to register your copy.
+I do not recommend you do this.
 - (Optional) [Blender](https://www.blender.org/download/)
    - .OBJ files straight out of Blender do not seem to show up in the game for whatever reason (appearing "invisible" in-game), and I always export from Milkshape instead.
 - An image editing program capable of creating **Indexed BMP Files** (very important)